AquaO/aquao-poc-sso-msal-java/README.md

 ## How to start

-Edit .env file and replace %**% with the correct values
+Edit application.properties file and replace %**% with the correct values

 * %AQUAO_ENDPOINT%
 * %TENANT_ID%